• Skip to primary navigation

 Vegan Mushroom Stroganoff

 This truly is the best vegan mushroom stroganoff!
-The ultra-rich and creamy sauce coats every bite of this jackfruit and mushroom loaded dish, and it's ready to eat in less than one hour!
+The ultra-rich and creamy sauce coats every bite of this jackfruit and mushroom-loaded dish, and it's ready to eat in less than one hour!
 Serve with pasta for a super-satisfying meal that everyone will love!

 Jackfruit and mushrooms on top of noodles on a white plate with a fork on a dark background.

-I truly believe that this is the best vegan stroganoff that you'll ever taste!
-If you're craving comfort food, this is what you should make because it will definitely hit the spot.
-I don't cook with dairy-free butter or wine that often, I save it for when I want something especially decadent like this vegan mushroom stroganoff recipe.
+I don't cook with vegan butter or wine that often, I save it for when I want something especially decadent like this vegan mushroom stroganoff.
 The sauce is so rich and creamy, it's such a treat!

-Traditionally, stroganoff is made with beef, but you won't miss the meat in this meatless stroganoff because it's loaded with big tender chunks of shredded jackfruit.
-Jackfruit is my favorite meat substitute because it looks and tastes very similar, and it can be enjoyed in so many different ways.
+Jackfruit is my favorite meat substitute because it looks and tastes very similar to meat, and it can be enjoyed in so many different ways.
 This hearty dish is loved by both vegans and meat-eaters!

-Begin by melting dairy-free butter in a large pan over medium heat.
+Begin by melting vegan butter in a large pan over medium heat.
 Add the diced onions and saute until they're soft and translucent.
-Add the garlic and mushrooms and cook until tender (Photo 1).
-Deglaze the pan with red wine (you can also use white wine or omit it completely) and let it cook for a few minutes until it reduces (Photo 2).
-Then add the jackfruit (this is my favorite canned jackfruit) and dried seasonings to the pan (Photo 3).
+Add the garlic and mushroom and cook until tender (Photo 1).

 A photo collage showing how to make the recipe in 6 easy steps.

-In a medium bowl, whisk together vegetable broth and arrowroot powder (Photo 4).
-Pour the broth mixture into the pan along with the vegan Worcestershire (Photo 5).
-Increase the heat, cover it, and let it cook until the jackfruit is tender.
-Lastly, use a wooden spoon to break up the chunks of jackfruit and stir in the dairy-free sour cream (Photo 6).
+Increase the heat, cover it, and let it cook until the vegetables are tender.
+Lastly, use a wooden spoon to break up the chunks of jackfruit and stir in the dairy-free cream (Photo 6).

 A large blue pan filled with mushroom stroganoff being stirred by a wooden spoon on a dark textured background.

-This vegan mushroom stroganoff is delicious served over pasta, mashed potatoes, polenta, grits, brown rice, and quinoa.
+This vegan mushroom stroganoff is delicious served over pasta, mashed potatoes, polenta, grits, brown rice, or quinoa.
 For a low-carb option, you could serve it over spaghetti squash, mashed cauliflower, or cooked cauliflower rice.

 I also like to make a big salad drenched in creamy vegan ranch dressing to go with it.
 If you want to make an additional side dish, all of the following recipes are great options!